 Click here for estimates on population growth in China and India, Pakistan and Bangla Desh, Japan and Indonesia, contrasted with Russia England and Australia, the US and Canada, Mexico and Brazil from 1 AD to 2019.

-In Europe, click here for some language history, this was the Greek, then the Latin alphabet with 26 characters and diacritics (accents) over the top of certain vowels to assist with pronunciation.
+In Europe, this became the Latin alphabet with its 26 characters, and with French and Spanish having diacritics (accents) over the tops of certain letters to assist with pronunciation.
 English, a little more "lazily", or perhaps "Kiss" — Keep it Simple stupid, refused to add those diacritics.

 In the Ottoman Empire in the Middle East where Turkish was the common language and Arabic was the language of the Koran and prayer, communication before 1926 was a Turkish variation on the Perso-Arabic script.
 In 1926 Turkey changed to a Latin based alphabet, adding some additional letters.

 Regarding China where Mandarin Chinese was the language of the emperor and a traditional script of characters was used to represent words, peoples learned to pronounce each word their own way in their own dialect.